cedmandocdoc/agos/README.md

 Flatten the streams into one stream.

 - Arguments:
-  - `amount` type optional number default to 1, number of count to flatten stream.
+  - `amount`: optional number default to 1, that indicates number of count to flatten the stream.
 - Return: Stream

 ---